bloominstituteoftechnology/web-module-project-HTTP/README.md

 * [ ] Next, we need to grab the id being passed into the component through the url.
 Use the `useParams` hook to get the id value.

 * [ ] We need to be able to load in the current movie's attributes into our local form state.
-In `EditMovieForm`, add in the api call need to get the movie with the passed in id when the component mounts.
+When `EditMovieForm` mount, retrieve our current id's movie from the api and save the data returned to local state.

 * [ ] At this point, nothing happens when the edit form is submitted.
 Add in the api call needed to update the server with our updated movie data.